IntersectMBO/plutus/doc/plutus/tutorials/contract-testing.rst

    :start-after: START import Scripts
    :end-before: END import Scripts

-we can define it as follows, applying a monetary policy defined in the code under test (imported as module ``G``):
+we can define it as follows, applying a minting policy defined in the code under test (imported as module ``G``):

 .. literalinclude:: GameModel.hs
    :start-after: START import Game